Board of Education Liaison Committee

 The Community Relations Committee (CRC) was created in 1980 to serve a variety of functions within the Village.
 Some of these include welcoming newcomers to the Village and acting as a liaison with grievances of the Village.
 The Committee also prepares and assists press releases, newsletters, and other means of communication to emphasize positive aspects of the Village.

 Meetings: 2nd Tuesday of each month.
-Member: Trustee Schnall Alternate: Trustee Davis Ford
+Member: Trustee Davis Ford Alternate: Trustee Hartshorn Hilton

 Development Committee (Formerly Redevelopment Committee)